vmchale/librarian/README.md

 to ensure the right folders are in place

+##Config
+First, find the file called `.pw` and edit it appropriately

 ##Usage
 To help you get started, there is a bash file called `examples` in the appropriate directory, which has many of the common commands you will issue.